-Learn about Port of Los Angeles Investor Relations, including Featured News, Key Projects, and The Team.
+Learn about Port of Los Angeles Investor Relations, including Environmental Program and Green Bonds, Featured News, Key Projects, and The Team.

 The Port of Los Angeles, America’s Port® and the premier gateway for international commerce, is located in San Pedro Bay, 25 miles south of downtown Los Angeles.
 This thriving seaport not only sustains its competitive edge with record-setting cargo operations, but is also known for groundbreaking environmental initiatives, progressive security measures, diverse recreational and educational facilities, and emerging LA Waterfront.

 The Port of Los Angeles encompasses 7,500 acres of land and water along 43 miles of waterfront.
 It features 27 passenger and cargo terminals, including automobile, breakbulk, container, dry and liquid bulk, multi-use, and warehouse facilities that handle billions of dollars’ worth of cargo each year.